cockroachdb/docs/v20.1/admin-ui-cluster-overview-page.md

 ### Decommissioned Nodes

 Nodes that have been decommissioned for permanent removal from the cluster are listed in the table of **Recently Decommissioned Nodes**.
-You can see the full history of decommissioned nodes by clicking **View all decommissioned nodes**.
+You can see the full history of decommissioned nodes by clicking "View all decommissioned nodes".

 <img src="{{ 'images/v20.1/admin-ui-decommissioned-nodes.png' | relative_url }}" alt="CockroachDB Admin UI node list" style="border:1px solid #eee;max-width:100%" />